- Albero della Vita

 Dream Renewables is a non-profit organisation which is part of the Dream Big Ghana NGO.
 Dream Renewables’ mission is to educate and inspire young Ghanaians about renewable energy through practical hands-on learning.
 This is done by encouraging and facilitating locally-led renewable energy projects; equipping young adults with practical skills to enhance their employability in the renewable energy sector; and, increasing awareness of renewable energy amongst the wider community.

-Overall, 120 students will partake in the three programmes provided by Dream Renewables between July and September 2021.
-From the workshops which the students then design and hold for the wider communities, 450 additional individuals are expected to learn about renewable energy, thus increasing awareness about the technologies.
+Overall, 120 students partook in the three programmes provided by Dream Renewables between July and September 2021.
+From the workshops which the students then designed and held for the wider communities, 500 additional individuals learnt about renewable energy, thus increasing awareness about the technologies.

-September 2021 Update: Dream Renewables has provided the following update on the programme in Dzita:
+September 2021 Update: Dream Renewables provided the following update on the programme in Dzita:

 - 24 students in total (16 attending daytime training and 8 attending virtual evening classes)